Pemex

-Pemex (a portmanteau of Petróleos Mexicanos, which translates to Mexican Petroleum in English; [ˈpemeks]) is the Mexican state-owned petroleum company managed and operated by the Mexican government.
-It was formed in 1938 by nationalization and expropriation of all private oil companies in Mexico at the time of its formation.
+Pemex (a portmanteau of Petróleos Mexicanos, which translates to Mexican Petroleum in English; [ˈpemeks]) is the Mexican state-owned petroleum corporation managed and operated by the Mexican government.
+It was formed in 1938 by nationalization and expropriation of all private oil companies in Mexico at the time of its formation, making PEMEX an enduring symbol of Mexican nationalism.
 Pemex had total assets worth $101.8 billion in December 2019 and as of 2009 was Latin America's second largest enterprise by annual revenue, surpassed only by Petrobras (the Brazilian national oil company).
 The company is the seventh most polluting in the world according to The Guardian.

 History

 Asphalt and pitch had been worked in Mexico since the time of the Aztecs.
 Small quantities of oil were first refined into kerosene around 1876 near Tampico.
 By the early 20th century, commercial quantities of oil were being extracted and refined by subsidiaries of the British Pearson and American Doheny companies and had attracted the attention of the Mexican government who then claimed all mineral rights for the state as part of its Constitution.